-Mr. Daucher specializes in business litigation with emphasis on contract, health care, and intellectual property disputes.
-Mr. Daucher has represented clients in a wide range of industries including technology, consumer products, fiduciary and banking services, food and alcohol, health care, and energy.
+Brian Daucher specializes in business litigation with emphasis on contract, health care, and intellectual property disputes.
+Mr. Daucher has represented clients in a wide range of industries including health care, technology, consumer products, fiduciary and banking services, food and alcohol, and energy.

-•Successfully challenged validity of Federal hospice cap regulation (in more than 10 district courts and before 2 courts of appeals), won suspension and replacement of regulation, and set aside of cap repayment demands in excess of $75 million.
+•Successfully challenged validity of Federal hospice cap regulation (in more than 10 district courts and before 2 courts of appeals), won suspension and replacement of regulation, and set aside of cap repayment demands in excess of $75 million (2012).

 •Won $6.4 million jury verdict against Cisco Systems for breach of deal registration and wrongful termination of reseller, including judicial invalidation of key Cisco reseller agreement clauses (2008).

 •Won $16 million jury verdict against commercial institution for fraud (2006).

 •Defeated claim of constructive trust over undeveloped land valued in excess of $20 million (bench trial 2006).

 •Defeated trustee petition to confirm extraordinary compensation of $45 million to trustee and affiliates (bench trial 2005).

 Publications & News